 Hypothyroidism and Hypothyroxinemia

 - Hypothyroism is a disease in which the body does not have sufficient thyroid hormone available.
 By an increased TSH level (Thyroid-stimulating hormone), the T4 level is reduced.

 - Maternal hypothyroxinemia appears in healthy pregnant women (without any clinical signs or underlying thyroid pathology).
 Plasma T4 levels are lower than normal but circulating T3 and TSH levels remain normal.

-All three hormones T3, T4 and TSH levels are relevant for determining if there is a thyroid disorder.
+All three hormones T3, T4 and TSH levels are relevant for determining whether thyroid disease is present.

-Although salt is in many countries the main source of iodine, expert medical groups worldwide recommend that women take iodine supplements during and following pregnancy in order to help ensuring their iodine needs are met.
+Although salt is the main source of iodine in many countries.
+Medical specialists around the world recommend that women take iodine supplements during and after pregnancy to ensure that their iodine needs are met.

-However, there is no general agreement on the recommended daily intake in iodine for pregnant women and breastfeeding mothers.
-The World Health Organization (WHO) recommends 250 µg (microgram), the European Food Safety Authority (EFSA) 200 µg, the American Thyroid association (ATA) and the UK Iodine Group 150 µg.
+However, there is no general agreement on the recommended daily intake of iodine for pregnant women and breastfeeding mothers.
+The World Health Organization (WHO) recommends 250 µg (microgram), the European Food Safety Authority (EFSA) 200 µg, the American Thyroid Association (ATA) and the UK Iodine Group 150 µg.

-Most of the dietary supplements for the time around the pregnancy contain 150 µg iodine, which is in some countries the upper limit allowed in dietary supplements.
+Most dietary supplements for the period around pregnancy contain 150 µg of iodine, which is the upper limit for dietary supplements in some countries.

 In case of some health disorders, for example a thyroid disease, it may not be recommended to take any additional iodine.
 You should however still cover your needs in the other essential nutrients for you and your baby.
 We have hence developed Folio® forte and Folio® iodine-free, allowing you to get enough folic acid, vitamin B12 and vitamin D3 as advised throughout the pregnancy.